Servideska/HPC/doc.zih.tu-dresden.de/docs/software/pika.md

 ## Known Issues

-The PIKA metric FLOPS is not supported by the Intel Haswell cpu architecture.
+The PIKA metric FLOPS is not supported by the Intel Haswell CPU architecture.
 However, PIKA provides this metric to show the computational intensity.
 **Do not rely on FLOPS on Haswell!** We use the event `AVX_INSTS_CALC` which counts the `insertf128` instruction.